 In recent years, the most notable flooding events occurred in November 2000, October 2004, June 2012, July 2013, January 2014, February 2014, October 2014, December 2015 and January 2016.
 These events included both fluvial and tidal events, as well as groundwater flooding and pluvial flooding events.

-Arup recently presented an overview of the project to elected representatives in the area and also held a Public Information Day (PID) in Midleton where the general public and all interested parties were invited to give their opinions.
-The PID was very well attended and initial feedback was largely positive with the majority welcoming the scheme.
+Arup presented the potentially viable options at a Public Participation Day (PPD) in Midleton where the general public and all interested parties were invited to give their opinions.